- Simultaneous Connections: 6

 NordVPN provides nicely designed client software for all major platforms; Windows, Mac OS, iOS, and Android.
 I mostly covered their specialized server offerings, but the client itself also has some merits.
 The app allows you to change standard connection settings such as UDP and TCP protocols, as well as auto-connect and quick server selection.
 DNS leak protection is turned on by default, but users also have the option to use some advanced functions.

 Starting with Smart-Play, which is a NordVPN specific service that utilizes a proxy to access streaming services such as Netflix, BBC iPlayer, Hulu and so on, while still keeping the VPN service encrypting the data.
-It first passes through the VPN tunnel, and than uses the proxy to circumvent geo-blocking and access streaming or gaming services directly better speeds.
+It first passes through the VPN tunnel, and than uses the proxy to circumvent geo-blocking and access streaming or gaming services with better speeds.
 On the surface, it may sound confusing, but ultimately what it does is that it only utilizes the VPN encryption to connect to the proxy, but a direct connection between the proxy is made to any service of your choice, reducing speed loss.
 This is a good option to turn on for video or music streaming, as well as gaming or any other response time sensitive application.
 I suppose overall security is not as strong, but a very good feature for some of the most popular reasons people use VPNs in the first place.

 Finally, NordVPN also provides a Process kill list, which is simply a customizable killswitch.
 You can simply drag and drop any application or process into the process kill list, and if NordVPN detects a connection drop, all of those applications will cease to transfer or receive any data until the connection is re-established.
 A great security feature for sensitive applications.
 NordVPN also has its CyberSec feature that blocks dangerous websites and lets users avoid annoying ads

 Nord VPN does quite well when it comes to security for its customers.
 The OpenVPN encryption system provides a 256-bit AES while there is 128-bit PPTP and 256-bit L2TP encryption available as well.
 The service ensures no DNS leaks as well as the customizable kill switch just mentioned.
 Also already covered are the Tor over VPN, or double VPN servers for those of you that like the idea of doubling your encryption layers.